axhamre/code-craft/code-craft/QUICKSTART.md

-# DevFlow quickstart
+# CodeCraft quickstart

-**Get productive with DevFlow in 2 minutes.** Transform requirements into working software using structured LLM workflows.
+**Get productive with CodeCraft in 2 minutes.** Transform requirements into working software using structured LLM workflows.

-## What is DevFlow?
+## What is CodeCraft?

-DevFlow is a framework for structured software development using LLMs.
+CodeCraft is a framework for structured software development using LLMs.
 It uses two specialized agents:
 - **Planner:** Converts requirements → technical specifications → implementation plans
 - **Coder:** Executes implementation plans → verified code commits